 - Can generate very large files, requiring powerful post-production systems.

-- While minimal, still technically a rolling shutter sensor, not global shutter.
+- While minimal, still technically a rolling shutter sensor, not a global shutter.

 9. Nikon Z6 III | Full-Frame mirrorless Still & Video Camera